fluxio/flux-sdk-js/docs/tutorial/Chapter-6.md

 }
 ```

 Last, we need to create the WebSocket whenever the selected project changes.
-We’ll do this by modifying the change event handler in the fetchProjects function within index.js:
+We'll do this by modifying the change event handler in the fetchProjects function within index.js:

 ```js
 function fetchProjects() {